“I’ll discover what makes your service exceptional… and reveal it to the world via your agent bio…”

 Establishing some point of connection apart from real estate may be just as important as showcasing your expertise.

-Your prospects may see something in common with your past experiences, or with your present hobbies, volunteer work, or family activities.
+Your prospects may see something in common with your past experiences, or with your present hobbies, volunteer work, love of pets, or family activities.
 But no matter what sparks even a small connection, finding something in common, whether consciously or subconsciously, helps create a pre-disposition to trust you.
+It also leads them to believe that you just might understand them and their situation.
 Humans naturally think more of people who are somehow “like them.”

 Why is creating a pre-disposition to trust so important?